 G. DOUGLAS DILLARD

 Doug Dillard is one of Georgia’s most accomplished zoning and land use attorneys.
 He has helped clients for more than four decades resolve matters involving zoning, planning, land use, local government law, annexation and land use litigation.

 His experience with land use issues include complex zoning changes, special use permit applications, site plan reviews, subdivisions, easements, covenants, litigation and appeals.
 Doug has litigated and won many of the landmark zoning cases decided by the Georgia Supreme Court and Court of Appeals.
 He also has worked proactively with local government officials, civic associations and business organizations to draft ordinances, statutes and local legislation as it affects land use.

 Doug actively promotes land development approval processes and regulations that support green building, affordable housing, and smart growth principles.
 He has served on the Mixed Income Communities Initiative for the Atlanta Neighborhood Development Partnership to promote, create and preserve mixed-income communities in the greater Atlanta Region.

 Best Lawyers’ included Doug in its Georgia Best Lawyers list for 2016 – 2018 and named him Lawyer of the Year for Land Use Litigation in 2014 and 2018.
 His peers included him in the Georgia Top Lawyers list for 2016, which was published in the Atlanta Journal Constitution.
 Martindale-Hubbell awarded him the highest preeminent rating, and from 2012 -2018 named him a Georgia Top Rated Lawyer for Zoning, Planning and Land Use.
-Doug is currently listed in the Best Lawyers in Georgia as published in the Wall Street Journal.
+Doug is currently listed in the Best Lawyers in Georgia as published in the Wall Street Journal and Lawyers of Distinction 2018.
 Before joining Pursley Friese Torgrimson as a partner in 2015, Doug served as a partner with Weissman, Nowack, Curry & Wilco.
 Previously, he practiced with Dillard & Galloway, LLC for 14 years, and formerly with Peterson Dillard Young Self Asselin and Powell.